How we use your information

 We are required by law to protect the public funds we administer.

-We may share information provided to us with other bodies responsible for auditing or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
+We may share information provided to us with other bodies responsible for auditing or administering public funds, or where undertaking a public function, in order to prevent and detect fraud - for example, the Cabinet Office responsibilities below and our own internal processes.
 Your personal data may be used to manage, monitor, improve and promote our services.
 Where delivery of services or actions is in partnership with others, it may also be shared with other persons or bodies in accordance with, and restricted to, the terms of information shared agreements and protocols.

 The Cabinet Office is responsible for carrying out data matching exercises.